bradsherman/jj.nvim/README.md

 ## Contributing

 This is an early-stage project.
 Contributions are welcome, but please be aware that the API and features are likely to change significantly.

+## Documentation

+Once the plugin is more complete i'll write docs for each of the commands.

+## FAQ

+- Telescope Suport?
+Planned but i don't use it, it's already thought of by design, will implement it at some point or if someone submits a PR i'll accept it gladly.

 ## License